AMERICAN BREXIT COMMITTEE

 If Britain adopts the amnesty bill, it may cause the EU and Ireland to consider revisions to the GFA or to the exit deal.
 For the Brexiteers it will be a win all around.
 The UK will be out of the EU, the GFA will continue to be obstructed, and the amnesty law will insure the conflict cover-up will continue.
 Getting revenge for US interference will be a bonus.
 Lesson learned?
 The only British guarantee to work in Ireland is to perpetuate conflict and injustice.

-Michael J. Cummings
+Michael J. Cummings, Secretary

-Michael J. Cummings, a native of Springfield, Mass., is a graduate of St. Anselm's College (B. A., 1968) and New York University (M. P. A., 1970) is a former member of the National Boards of the Irish American Unity Conference (1996-2013), the Ancient Order Hibernians (2001-2008), and the Irish Northern Aid Committee (1988-1996).
+Michael J. Cummings, a native of Springfield, Mass., is a graduate of St. Anselm's College (B. A., 1968) and New York University (M. P. A., 1970) and a former member of the National Boards of the Irish American Unity Conference (1996-2013), the Ancient Order of Hibernians (2001-2008), and the Irish Northern Aid Committee (1988-1996).
 He served six National AOH Presidents, 5 IAUC National Presidents and two National Chairman of INA primarily in public relations capacities.
-He is the only person to serve on the national policymaking bodies of all three major Irish American organizations.
+He is the only person to serve on the national policy making bodies of all three major Irish American organizations.
 He also served on the Commission on Peace and Justice of the Roman Catholic Diocese of Albany.
-Cummings has appeared on American, English and Irish television and radio and his commentary and letters and those of the Presidents have appeared in major American, Irish-American, and Catholic print media.
-He has been married to Nuala Hogan, a nurse and native of Ireland, for 42 years and resides in Albany, New York.
-They are the parents of five children and four grandchildren
+He served 36 years with the State of New York including as Assistant Deputy Comptroller.